 The biggest major change for WordPress 5 is the inclusion of Gutenberg in the core.
 For people who have outdated themes installed, this could be problematic.
 Gutenberg is a block-based editor, allowing users more control over the look and feel of their website posts and pages.
 It’s designed for the user to be able to edit their site content with no coding ability.

 This version is also veering away from major releases with lots of minor ones in between.
 The idea is to roll out an update when there’s something truly meaningful within.

 Major changes in short:

 The whole platform is moving towards a more intuitive way of building posts and pages.
-WordPress already have the market share of the web, and with the rise of other web builders, they want to hold on to it.
+WordPress already has the market share of the web, and with the rise of other web builders, they want to hold on to it.

-Gutenberg’s block based editor will make theme creation more accessible, relying less on code.
+Gutenberg’s block-based editor will make theme creation more accessible, relying less on code.
 Whilst this is useful for many website owners who just don’t have the luxury of a developer, Gutenberg will still shine best when teamed up with a knowledgeable web and UX team.